spincaloritronics/spincaloritronics.github.io/index.md

 Please fill the online registration form before May 1, 2024.
 There will be no registration fee.
 - [Registration](https://forms.office.com/r/0RWveQ7s98) for invited speakers.

-- For poster and general participants, please first check if your name is in the [list of accepted applicants](accepted.md) before [Registration](https://forms.office.com/r/ViypDDve5B). **Registration without application would be invalid and would not be admitted at the workshop.**
+- **[APPLY](https://forms.office.com/r/kNWXjY8Knf) BEFORE REGISTRATION!** Please first check if your name is in the [list of accepted applicants](accepted.md) before [Registration](https://forms.office.com/r/ViypDDve5B).
+Registration without application is invalid and would not be admitted at the workshop.

 # Venue & Hotel